 Affinity refers to Fabric assigning a job or a batch process to a specific handling node within a Fabric Cluster.
-This is particularily handy when specific nodes are reserved for specific tasks or need to be dedicated for time-consuming or heavy processing executions.
+This is particularly handy when specific nodes are reserved for specific tasks or need to be dedicated to time-consuming or heavy processing executions.

 Allocating a specific node to handle particular types of jobs can have a significant and positive impact on the overall cluster's performance and Quality of Service.

-For example: In a large Fabric cluster, syncing processes handling a very large amount of data can be executed by one specific node, while Capture Data Changes or Cross-Instance searches can be handled by a different node.
+For example, in a large Fabric cluster, processes handling a very large amount of data can be executed by a single specific node.
+In contrast, a different node can handle Capture Data Changes or Cross-Instance searches.
 This technique removes unnecessary overhead by spreading the load across the cluster.

 Physical Affinity consists of a node's IP or a DC name, e.g.: 10.20.30.40